 Arrive into Dublin airport where you driver will be waiting or collect your rental car.
 As today may otherwise be a wasted "jet-lag day" we tend to get you playing right off the plane.

 Play County Louth Golf Club (Baltray).
-An Open Regional Qualifying site in 2018, a former Irish Open host and the perennial host to one of Ireland's Championship Amateur events, the East of Ireland.
+An Open Regional Qualifying site in 2018, a former Irish Open host (Shane Lowry won it as an amateur!) and the perennial host to one of Ireland's Championship Amateur events, the East of Ireland.

 A short drive today from your hotel, the Royal Dublin Golf Club is on a flat piece of links terrain that is permanently exposed to the wind.
 The great Seve won an Irish Open here.
 Watch out for the 18th "The Garden", with Out of Bounds on the right, it can ruin a great round.